Lymphadenopathy in Children

 - Referral to specialists for incision or drainage or more exams, diagnostic tests, and treatment

-What are the complications of lymphadenopathy?Lymphadenopathy is the body’s normal response to infection and other disease.
+What are the complications of lymphadenopathy in a child?Lymphadenopathy is the body’s normal response to infection and other disease.
 Ignoring the enlarged lymph nodes may delay treatment of a serious infection or other disease.

 When should I call my child’s healthcare provider?